SOUTH AFRICA HIGHLIGHTS

 OUR FEATURED SOUTH AFRICA DESTINATIONS

 The “Big Five” are readily encountered.
 The celebrated Sabi Sand is justly famous for its Leopards – these usually elusive felines are almost guaranteed here.
-Although not technically part of the Kruger, the Sabi Sand shares an unfenced border with the national park, ensuring that wildlife can roam freely between the two reserves.
+Although not technically part of the Kruger, the Sabi Sand shares an unfenced border with the national park.

 We highly recommend including our home city of Cape Town, where Table Mountain provides a spectacular backdrop.
 This is widely considered one of the world’s most beautiful cities and we definitely agree!
 The unrivaled natural beauty is complemented by fine wine, excellent cuisine and a cosmopolitan city vibe.